Blackness Castle stands on a rocky outcrop, on the south shores of the Firth of Forth, a few miles to the west of Edinburgh.

 How to get to Blackness Castle

-Blackness Castle, around 15 miles from Edinburgh Castle is reached by road through the village of Blackness or alternatively by the coastal path from Bo’ness.
+Blackness Castle is around 15 miles from Edinburgh Castle and is reached by road through the village of Blackness or alternatively by the coastal path from Bo’ness.

 The path, with impressive views over the Firth of Forth, and its three bridges, is part of the John Muir Way, a 134-mile route that runs from Helensburgh to John Muir’s birthplace in Dunbar.